-- 1. The student may secure an appeal form in the guidance office. - 2.
+- 1. The student may secure an appeal form in the Guidance Office and adhere to the dates listed. - 2.
 The student is responsible for obtaining the necessary teacher and parent signatures on the form. - 3.
-The student must return the appeal form to his/her counselor with all signatures by the prescribed deadline before the appeal will be reviewed by the Administration and Guidance Counselors.
+The student must return the appeal form to their counselor with all signatures by the prescribed deadline before the appeal will be reviewed by the Administration and Guidance Counselors.